Abdulrahmanaak/celebration-cards/README.md

 ## Downloading cards

 In the editor view you can export your card preview as a PNG image.
 Click **Download PNG** below the preview to save the card.
 You can also copy a shareable URL with **Share Link** which preserves the message and template in the query string.
+You can manually open the editor at `/editor?message=Hello&template=birthday` to load a specific card.